-Living donor transplant developed as a direct result of the critical shortage of deceased donors.
+Living organ donation and transplantation developed as a direct result of the critical shortage of deceased donors.
 Living organ donation dates back to 1954, when a kidney from one twin was successfully transplanted into his identical brother.
-Today, one in four living donors isn’t biologically related to the recipient.
+Today, one in four of living donors are not biologically related to the recipient.

 Who can be a living donor?